Murder of John Edwards: Investigations and arrest

-After the police report was lodged, the police released composite sketches of the two killers and appealed for witnesses to assist in investigations.
-After receiving a tip-off from a man who saw two men resembling the police sketches of the suspects in the Ocala area, the police were able to arrest the two murderers at Tuscawilla Park.
-Kevin's real name was Loran Kenstley Cole, a 27-year-old Iowa-born man who resided in Orlando, while Kevin's accomplice was 20-year-old William Christopher Paul, a resident of Knoxville, Tennessee who was actually not Cole's brother and therefore unrelated to him by blood.
+After the police report was lodged, authorities released composite sketches of the two killers and appealed for witnesses to assist in investigations.
+After receiving a tip-off from a man who saw two men resembling the sketches in the Ocala area, the police arrested the two murderers at Tuscawilla Park.
+Kevin's real name was Loran Kenstley Cole, a 27-year-old Iowa-born man who resided in Orlando, while his accomplice was 20-year-old William Christopher Paul, a resident of Knoxville, who was actually not Cole's brother and therefore unrelated to him by blood.
 Furthermore, apart from the motive of robbery, police uncovered that Cole was previously charged and convicted between 1985 and 1991 for various offences, and he was wanted in Cincinnati on a 1990 counterfeiting charge, while Paul had no previous criminal history.
 Marion Sheriff Ken Ergle condemned the crime in a media statement pertaining to the men's capture, stating that they were "damnable animals" for committing such horrific crimes.

 Both Cole and Paul were charged with one count of murder, two counts of kidnapping, two counts of armed robbery and two counts of rape.
-If found guilty of the most serious charge of first-degree murder, both Cole and Paul would either be sentenced to death or life imprisonment under Florida law.
+If found guilty of first-degree murder, they would either be sentenced to death or life imprisonment under Florida law.

-Both Paul and Cole were detained without bail at Marion County Jail in Ocala.
+Paul and Cole were detained without bail at Marion County Jail in Ocala.
 The two men allegedly tried to escape from judicial custody in May 1994, and were seen digging at mortar around the cinder blocks in their cells, but they denied doing so.